About us

 |

-The Data Science Systems group
+The Big Data Systems (BDS) group

 at UH focuses on developing interoperable, scalable and parallel algorithms to analyze

-data sets mainly with machine learning
+data sets with machine learning

 regression, dimensionality reduction, variable/feature selection, time series